EnArvy/AniconforAnilist/README.md

+# AnilistIcons
-# anicon
+# Work In Progress
-Add cover art from MAL as folder icons to your anime collection.
+Add cover art from Anilist as folder icons to your anime collection.

 ### How do I use this?

-- Download the executable from [here](https://github.com/notdedsec/anicon/releases)
+- Download the executable from [here](https:)
 - Run it in your anime folder
 - Choose when you're asked to
 - Repeat till all folders are processed